Ninja Coffee Bar Single-Serve System Review

 Ease of Use

-The “dial up” on the control panel is where you make your size selection, and the options below are push button…that is pretty much the gist of operation, simplified.
+How easy this machine may be in day to day operation may all depend on a few things…one of them being used to manual functions.
+The dial on the control panel is where you make your size selection, and the options below are push button…that is pretty much the gist of operation, simplified.
 The respective icons on the dial and the buttons both illuminate as they are selected and are easy to read.

 With the unique platform mug rest with which to set smaller mugs; when you want to use the tumbler or another taller cup like the one included you just push the platform back up out of the way-pretty handy.